Skip to content

 Chip: 5,000 fragments at the Mysterious Man NPC in Sea 2

-Reward: Dough Fruit (10% chance), 2,500-4,500 fragments per clear
+Reward: Dough Fruit (10% chance), 2,500 to 4,500 fragments per clear

-Stage 1: NPC waves Five waves of Sea 2 NPCs spawn around the arena.
-Buddha + Dragon awakened cleave clears them in under 90 seconds.
-Save your fruit cooldowns for the boss; M1s are sufficient for trash.
+Five waves of Sea 2 NPCs spawn around the arena.
+Awakened Buddha or Dragon cleave clears them in under 90 seconds.
+Save your fruit cooldowns here — M1s are enough for trash and you want those skills ready for the boss.

-Stage 2: Wisp boss The Wisp boss has 1.5M HP and channels a stun every 8 seconds. **Sidestep the stun cone** — it leaves you exposed for 3 seconds — then burst with sword swap into your fruit's highest-damage skill.
+The Wisp boss has 1.5M HP and channels a stun cone every 8 seconds.
+Sidestep the cone — it leaves you exposed for 3 full seconds — then burst with a sword swap into your fruit's highest-damage skill.
+If you eat that stun, you're probably losing the fight clock.

-Dough Raid math Per chip: avg 3,500 fragments + 10% fruit drop.
-Buddha awakening costs 18,500 fragments → ~6 raids.
-Plan for 30-45 minutes per awakening.
+Per chip: average 3,500 fragments plus 10% fruit drop.
+Buddha awakening costs 18,500 fragments — roughly 6 raids.
+Plan for 30 to 45 minutes per awakening session.

 Ice Raid (Sea 1 introductory raid)

-Chip: 2,500 Beli at Awakened Ice NPC, level 700+
+Chip: 2,500 Beli at the Awakened Ice NPC, level 700+

-Reward: Ice awakening, 1,500-2,500 fragments per clear
+Reward: Ice awakening, 1,500 to 2,500 fragments per clear

 Magma Raid (Sea 2 mid-tier)